Damicske/sharpshell/docs/extensions/deskband/deskband.md

 Install-Package SharpShell
 ```

 For the project to be able to be registered, it will need to have a strong name, which means it will need to be signed.
-Open the project properties, go to the 'Signing' section and choose 'Sign the Assembly'.
+Restart Visual Studio with Administration rights and reload your project.
+Go to project properties, go to the 'Signing' section and choose 'Sign the Assembly' (SNK = no password used).

 At this stage you have a new class library with the required references and signing setup to build a SharpShell DeskBand Server.